ghostlyjealousy/ghostlyjealousy/README.md

 my name is cal (callahan) . he/him

-main interests right now are buzzfeed unsolved/watcher & kpop. (i am aware that it is a weird combination)
+main interests right now are defunctland / sims / kpop

 i also really love fall out boy and the academy is